ngebodh/resources/README.md

 * [Noise in the nervous system by A. Aldo Faisal et al](http://learning.eng.cam.ac.uk/pub/Public/Wolpert/Publications/FaiSelWol08.pdf).
 Looks like a really interesting and has good explainations on understanding what noise actually is.

+*

 ## Books

 * [Mathematics for Machine Learning by A. Aldo Faisal, Cheng Soon Ong, and Marc Peter Deisenroth](https://mml-book.github.io/book/mml-book.pdf)

+* [Information Theory, Inference, and Learning Algorithms](https://www.inference.org.uk/itprnn/book.pdf).
+See chapter 28 for Model Comparison and Occam’s Razor for model simplicity.